Strengthen your marriage and your communication - Build each other up

 Most often, we don’t mean to wound each other.
 But intentional or not, hurtful words can cut deep, not just into feelings but into the fabric of our marriage as well.

-Appreciate the small things.
-The way your spouse handles finances, cooks your favorite meal, helps the children with school work, or fixes a leaking faucet.
+• Appreciate the small things.
+The way your spouse handles finances, cooks your favorite meal, helps the children with schoolwork, or fixes a leaky faucet.
 Yes, even that!

 Isn’t that a beautiful way to live and to love?